Tips for Visiting Versailles as a Day Trip from Paris

 With the extra time you’ll have because you won’t need to get back to Paris the same day, you can spend more time touring Versailles and even take some time to explore the city itself.

-Try one of these recommended hotels:
+Try one of these hotels:

 Le Louis Versailles Château—located just a hundred meters from the Palace, Le Louis offers free WiFi, a fitness center and is just steps away from the Versailles Rive Gauche RER C station.
 Book your overnight today.